Respect. Now. Always.

 If you do not require emergency treatment, it is best not to call an ambulance.

 You may decide to go to Yarrow Place Assault Service in Adelaide, the Sexual Assault Resource Centre in Perth or go to your local Accident and Emergency by taxi or Uber.

 Click here for information on further crisis services and resources options.

 Deciding what to do next

 Tabor takes all allegations of sexual assault and sexual harassment seriously and has specific responsibilities when dealing with allegations made against our students and staff.
 We can and do investigate these reports.
 This can mean taking the appropriate action in conjunction with the Police, professional bodies or other government agencies.

 If you wish to disclose or report an incident to Tabor, we encourage you to do so either by filling out our online report form here, or by making contact with one of our staff in Student Services, any Faculty Dean, the HR Manager or your School Administrator.

 You can report an incident to the police at any time by calling 000 in an emergency or 131 444 (non-emergency).
 Police are well trained to provide assistance and advice to people who have been sexually assaulted and there is a range of reporting options available to you.

-If you are apprehensive about involving police, you are encouraged to make contact with Yarrow Place Sexual Assault Service where you will be provided with information and choices about accessing medical and counselling services (call 08 8226 8787 or 1800 817 421).
-Forensic evidence can also be collected by specialist doctors from Yarrow Place and stored away for a period of time which allows you to make important decisions.
+If you are apprehensive about involving police, you are encouraged to make contact with Yarrow Place Assault Service in Adelaide or the Sexual Assault Resource Centre in Perth where you will be provided with information and choices about accessing medical and counselling services.

 For immediate support